nunchaku-tech/nunchaku/docs/source/developer/docstrings.rst

 Best Practices
 --------------

-- **Be concise but informative.** The summary line should state what the function/class does, not how.
+- **Be concise but informative.** The summary line should state what the function or class does, not how it does it.
 - **Document all arguments and return values.** If a parameter can be `None`, state so.
 - **Use the `Examples` section** to show typical usage, especially for public APIs.
 - **Use the `Raises` section** to document all exceptions that may be raised.